openordu/ordu-11ty/src/docs/contributing/frontmatter.md

 ```

 ## First Heading
-The first heading after the body of frontmatter on a Markdown file is ignored
+The first heading after the body of frontmatter on a Markdown file should be an
-because it is assumed that this is the title of the page.
-So it is a standard of
+h2 to avoid having double h1s.
+So it is a standard of ours to assign the value
-ours to assign the value of the title: tag in frontmatter to the value of the
+of the title: tag in frontmatter to the value of the first H1 after the
-first H1 after the frontmatter body.
+frontmatter body.

 Here is the example: